turingschool/front-end-curriculum/projects/overlook.md

 - Team collaborates effectively to accomplish the shared goal.
 Team productively and professionally works through challenges and conflicts to ensure all team members are able to be heard and contribute throughout the project.
 - Instructors are available to offer support and guidance but conversations around what is and what is not working are expected to be led by the team members themselves.

+---

 # Rubric

 For the rubric sections below, you will be scored as Wow, Yes or Not Yet depending on whether you have demonstrated competency in that area.
 Each section lists examples of what types of things we may be looking for as demonstrations of competency.
 Just as there are many ways to approach code, there are many many ways to demonstate competency.
+The following examples are not checklists to complete!
 There are just some examples.

 <section class="answer">
 ### Functional Expectations